Home Publications Teaching Awards/Fellowships NVIDIA-Jetbot Miscellaneous

 About me

 I obtained my B.Sc in Mathematics from the Scottish Church College, Kolkata, under the University of Calcutta in 2015.
 Later, I joined the Indian Institute of Technology (IIT) Guwahati and finished my M.Sc in Mathematics and Computing in 2017.
 I have completed my PhD in 2024 from the Department of Mathematics, Indian Institute of Technology (IIT) Guwahati, under the supervision of Prof. Partha Sarathi Mandal.
-I am currently a visiting scientist at the Indian Statistical Institute, Kolkata and working with Dr. Anisur Rahaman Molla.
+Later I joined as a visiting scientist at the Indian Statistical Institute, Kolkata to work with Dr. Anisur Rahaman Molla.
+I am currently a postdoctoral research associate at the Institute of Computer Science, University of Wroclaw, working with Prof. Tomasz Jurdzinski.

 You can find my Curriculum Vitae here.